cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 * `migrate(address, new_handler_id)`: migrates the account with the specified address to the new account handler.
 The `on_migrate` message must be implemented by the new code and must not return an error for migration to succeed. `migrate` can only be called by the account owner.
 * `force_migrate(address, new_handler_id, init_data, destroy_data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new account handler.
 In this case, `on_destroy` will be called on the old account handler, the account state will be cleared, and `on_create` will be called on the new code.
 This is a destructive operation and should be used with caution.
 * `transfer(address, new_owner?)`: changes the account owner to the new owner.
 If `new_owner` is empty then the account has no owner and can't be migrated, transferred, or destroyed.
 This can only be called by the current owner.
-* `create_temp(handler_id, init_data)`: creates a temporary account which exists in memory only for the scope of the enclosing message call.

 The **hypervisor** will call the **state handler**'s `create`, `migrate`, and `destroy` methods as needed when accounts are created, migrated, or destroyed.